 Featured Student Profiles

-Teresa, a 2019 graduate of Colts Neck High School, attends Alvernia University.
-She says that her campus visit is what helped her decide to enroll.
+Nhung, a 2021 graduate of Kerr High School in Houston, Texas attends University of St Thomas (TX).
+She says the friendly and welcoming campus is what helped her decide to enroll.